ME495-EmbeddedSystems/homework3-group6/README.md

 ## Setup

 1. Ensure that the move_group_interface package is built and sourced.
-Code examples can be see in the `move_group_test` node.
+Code examples can be seen in the `move_group_test` node.
+   The `move_group_test` node runs with the franka panda robotic arm.
+After running the node, three services will be available provided that the franka_moveit_config is also running.
+   `/place_box`, `/plan_trajectory`, `/exec_trajectory`.
+The first places a box in the planning scene, the second plans a path but does not move the robot and the third moves the robot along the planned trajetory.

-2. Import the `RobotModel` and`MoveGroupInterface`.
+3. Import the `RobotModel` and`MoveGroupInterface`.
  - The `RobotModel` contains details about which joints should be moved.
     - The group name and associated joints must be specified.
     - Optionally, a default end effector and base link can be specificed